Answering The Call For Power Telephone: (518) 245-4400 Mon-Thurs 7:00 a.m. - 5:30 p.m. EST

 The Company is required to provide full, fair, accurate, timely and understandable disclosure in reports and documents that it files with, or submits to, the Securities and Exchange Commission (the “SEC”) and other regulatory agencies and in all other public communications made by the Company.
 Our financial statements and the books and records on which they are based and any portion of any reports to or filings or communications with the SEC, other regulatory agencies or the public must accurately reflect in all material respects all corporate transactions and conform to all legal and accounting requirements and our system of internal controls.
 Accordingly, the Company expects all personnel to ensure that those portions of its books, records and accounts for which they have responsibility are valid, complete, accurate and supported by appropriate documentation in verifiable form.
 Similarly, the Company expects all personnel to ensure that all reports and documents filed with the SEC and all other public communications for which they are responsible provide full, fair, accurate and understandable disclosure and that the same are filed on a timely basis.

-Company records should only be destroyed in accordance with Company policy.
+Company records must only be destroyed in accordance with Company policy and all applicable laws.
 In no case may documents involved in a pending or threatened litigation or government inquiry or under subpoena or other information request be discarded or destroyed.
 In addition, no one should ever destroy, alter or conceal, any record or otherwise impede any official proceeding, either personally or in conjunction with or by attempting to influence another person.

 The Company strives to provide all Employees with a safe and healthy work environment.
 Employees should promptly report all accidents, injuries and unsafe conditions to a supervisor.